 Covid-19 has presented a significant challenge in assessing and mitigating risks to all staff in healthcare settings.
 The early data from Italy indicated a high rate of infection and death amongst healthcare workers and sadly this has been replicated in the UK.

 Despite the pandemic crisis employers remain bound by their duty under the Health and Safety at Work Act and the Management regulations to manage the hazard of Covid-19 infection and reduce risk to all staff.

 As Covid-19 is a novel virus infection our understanding of it and the control measures that should be put in place have been evolving rapidly.
 This has led to some frustration about the lack of definitive guidance.
-At the time of writing (20/05/20) we are still waiting for the NHSE guidance for Primary Care.
-Much of the attention has been focused on PPE but this is only one of the control measures that should be introduced.

 The Faculty of Occupational Medicine have produced helpful guidance on the general risk assessment of all NHS staff.

 2021 The Society of Occupational Medicine (SOM) has now published a COVID-19 return to work in the roadmap out of lockdown: guidelines for workers, employers and health practitioners.
 They have also produced a return to work guide for managers.

 Covid-19 has affected different populations in different ways and as well as considering the risks for the whole team then each member of staff requires an individual risk assessment.
 Those at highest risk should be removed from the possibility of contracting infection at work as the first control measure.
 Employers and employees need an evidence based, fair and non-discriminatory tool to do this that would provide the appropriate protection for staff and mitigate the risk of any action against employers failing in their duty under the Health and Safety at Work Act.